kkmzero/isampp/README.md

 # Includes for San Andreas Multiplayer+
 San Andreas Multiplayer Includes Library+ or ISAMPP (Includes for San Andreas Multiplayer Plus) is library of include files for San Andreas Multiplayer Mod SA-MP.
 Purpose of ISAMPP is to make development of game modes for SA-MP much easier.
 SA-MP by default uses in most cases numeric identifiers which are hard to remember and without enough experience you have to use SA-MP wiki a lot.
-I believe that word identifiers are much more easier to remember, they make much more sense (especially if you are familiar with modding the game Grand Theft Auto: San Andreas) and may also have positive impact on your workflow.
+Word identifiers are much more easier to remember, they make much more sense (especially if you are familiar with modding the game Grand Theft Auto: San Andreas) and may also have positive impact on your workflow.

 Except re-definitions of numeric identifiers, ISAMPP also contains other useful libraries - such as library of locations with coordinates, interior identifiers and location names - or few related custom stock functions.
 ISAMPP is available with sandbox-styled game mode in which you can see everything implemented.

 *ISAMPP is not part of San Andreas Multiplayer mod (SA-MP) and it is not affiliated with Rockstar Games, Rockstar North or Take-Two Interactive Software Inc.*
 *Grand Theft Auto and Grand Theft Auto: San Andreas are registered trademarks of Take-Two Interactive Software Inc.*

 *ISAMPP versions 1.3 or newer should be considered [public domain](LICENSE).*